All right, news roundup and information overload hour.

 And you always say that about the great men and women in law enforcement as well.

-Well, I do say that, and you know, they work hard to apply justice equally, most of them.
+And, you know, they work hard to apply justice equally, most of them.

-And and yet, what what's the thanks they get?
+And yet, what's the thanks they get?

 It is lawless.

-The good news is Americans are smart, they're not easily fooled, and they see what Biden and Democrats and the prosecutors are doing here.
+And they see what Biden and Democrats and the prosecutors are doing here.

-They don't care that it'll be overturned on appeal, and I think any conviction would be in any of the four indictments, um, because they just want to harm Donald Trump's chances for reelection.
+And I think any conviction would be in any of the four indictments because they just want to harm Donald Trump's chances for reelection.

-Uh you know, he arrested him, phonied up evidence.
+And Nalvani, he arrested him, phonied up evidence.

 There was a show trial.

-He was tossed in a gulag in the Arctic, and of course, tragically he ends up dead.
+He was tossed in a gulag in the Arctic.

 I've said it from the beginning.

-I don't think Trump can get a fair hearing in New York, or I don't think he can get a fair trial in DC.
+I don't think Trump can get a fair hearing in New York, or I don't think he can get a fair trial in D.C.

 I don't think he can get a fair trial in any of these venues.

-His campaign contributions increase substantially.
+His campaign contributions increased substantially.

 Americans are reacting adversely to this.

-Uh it extends to Trump's benefit politically, and it hurts Joe Biden.
+It extends to Trump's benefit politically, and it hurts Joe Biden.

-Can I gently disagree a m a little bit?
+And I gently disagree a little bit.

 Some Americans are acting that way.

-Uh they act as though this is psychrosanct.
+They act as though this is sacrosanct.

 That doesn't cross their mind, Greg.